-Fostering Panel consists of members with a variety of expertise and knowledge including education, health, foster parents and Care experienced.
+Fostering Panel consists of members with a variety of expertise and knowledge including education, health, foster parents and experience of being in Care.
 Orange Grove Fostercare implements clear written policies and procedures on the recruitment to the Central List of persons considered to be suitable members of a Fostering Panel.